tuffy/emuman/README.md

 One directory per machine, and one file per ROM.

-MAME is extremly lenient about how its ROM files are stored, and will accept this layout just as easily as it will accept a directory full of `.zip` files.
+MAME is extremely lenient about how its ROM files are stored, and will accept this layout just as easily as it will accept a directory full of `.zip` files.